 In the United States, while we primarily market to customers directly through our sales organization, we also market to customers through sales agents and group purchasing organizations.
 Outside the United States, we market to customers directly and through distributors.
-We have sales and service offices in many countries in Europe, Japan and other countries in Asia, Latin America, and throughout the world.
+We have sales and service offices in many countries in Europe, Japan and other countries in Asia, South America, and throughout the world.

-In direct sales markets, we employ a combination of territory sales managers, training specialists and marketing managers.
+In direct sales markets, we employ a combination of territory sales managers, product specialists, training specialists and marketing managers.
 Territory sales managers and product specialists are responsible for selling the systems to hospitals and stand-alone treatment facilities.
 Our marketing managers help market our current products and work with our engineering group to identify and develop upgrades and enhancements for our suite of products.
 Our training specialists train radiation oncologists, surgeons, physicists, dosimetrists and radiation therapists.
+Additionally, we have sales specialists dedicated to selling upgrades and service to our installed base customers.

-We market our products to radiation oncologists, neurosurgeons, general surgeons, oncology specialists and other referring physicians in hospitals and stand-alone treatment facilities.
+In addition to marketing to hospitals and stand-alone treatment facilities, we market to radiation oncologists, neurosurgeons, general surgeons, oncology specialists and other referring physicians.
 We intend to continue to increase our focus on marketing and education efforts to surgical specialists and oncologists responsible for treating tumors throughout the body.
 Our marketing activities also include efforts to inform and educate cancer patients about the benefits of the CyberKnife and TomoTherapy Systems.

-Under our standard distribution agreement, we generally appoint a distributor for a specific country.
+Under our standard distribution agreement, we generally appoint an exclusive distributor for a specific country.
 We typically also retain the right to distribute the CyberKnife and TomoTherapy Systems in such territories, though we remain bound by certain agreements entered into by TomoTherapy prior to our acquisition that did not retain such rights in certain jurisdictions.
-In most territories, our distributors generally provide the full range of service and sales capabilities, although we may provide installation and service support for certain distributors.
+Our distributors generally provide the full range of service and sales capabilities, although we may provide installation and service support for certain distributors.